bluekitchen/btstack/doc/manual/docs-template/profiles.md

                 printf("Pin code request - using '0000'\n\r");
                 hci_event_pin_code_request_get_bd_addr(packet, bd_addr);

-                // baseband address, pin length, PIN: c-string hci_send_cmd(&hci_pin_code_request_reply, &bd_addr, 4, "0000");
+                // baseband address, pin PIN: c-string
+                gap_pin_code_response(&bd_addr, "0000");
                 break;
            ...
         }
     }
 ~~~~

-The Bluetooth v2.1 specification introduces Secure Simple Pairing (SSP),
+The Bluetooth v2.1 specification introduced Secure Simple Pairing (SSP),
 which is a better approach as it both improves security and is better
 adapted to embedded systems.
 With SSP, the devices first exchange their
 IO Capabilities and then settle on one of several ways to verify that
 the pairing is legitimate.
 If the Bluetooth device supports SSP, BTstack
-enables it by default and even automatically accepts SSP pairing
+enables it by default.
+As SSP was introduced in Bluetooth v2.1, there
-requests.
-Depending on the product in which BTstack is used, this may
-not be desired and should be replaced with code to interact with the
-user.
+should be no reason to accept PIN-based pairing.
+The examples automatically
+reject a PIN request with `gap_pin_code_negative()`.

 Regardless of the authentication mechanism (PIN/SSP), on success, both
 devices will generate a link key.
 The link key can be stored either in